The 1967 Curtis Knight reunion sessions

 Jimi also helped touch up a song he had written back in 1965/66 titled "I' Ain't Takin' Care Of No Business".
 Knight brought an old demo of the song to the studio and Jimi simply put some bass over it.
 It appeared on the various PPX compilations as "No Business".
 Interestingly, the previous May, Jimi had already recorded the song with The Experience as "Taking Care Of No Business" during the sessions for his second album, Axis:Bold as Love (the song finally appeared on the 2000 MCA box set).

 Another photo from the same session showing Jimi this time with a Corvette guitar which is very similar to the Hagstrom bass.

-At the second session, Jimi brought along his new wah-wah pedal.
+Jimi hadn't had his new wah-wah pedal for long in fact.
 It has been said that he had discovered Frank Zappa using the gadget first and soon adopted it himself.
 However Noel said in his book that it was he who had discovered a Vox Cry Baby in the London Vox shop and promptly encouraged Jimi to check it out.
 "Burning Of The Midnight Lamp" had been his first use of it and ultimately, the wah-wah pedal was destined to be forever associated with Hendrix.

 According to www.earlyhendrix.com Jimi is credited as songwriter for Future Trip / Flashing, Get That Feeling, Happy Birthday, Hush Now, Love Love

-SUMMARY OF THE 1967 SESSIONS:
+SUMMARY OF THE 1967 SESSIONS

 SESSION 1 (17 July 1967)